 The Connector Script is what allows your SendSafely Dropzone to connect to the Jira platform.
-The script receives the SendSafely generated secure link and related metadata, and updates the target Jira issue using the Jira API (authenticated using the API token from Step 1 above).
-If the issue is unable to be updated via the API call, a the connector will send a notification email to the Dropzone owner with details of the error that occurred.
+The script receives the SendSafely-generated secure link and related metadata, and updates the target Jira issue using the Jira API (authenticated using the API token from Step 1 above).
+If the issue is unable to be updated via the API call, the connector will send a notification email to the Dropzone owner with details of the error that occurred.

 3a.
 Copy the Connector Template into your Google Drive